sysgears/domain-schema/packages/formik/README.md

 ### Set form components

-Form component can be set in two ways.
+Form components can be set in two ways.
 Globally, for all forms:

 ```js
 ...